sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 ### <a name="Working-with-storage"></a> Working with Storage

 When you create a disk image, you must choose where it is stored, under the heading `Datastore`.
 You have the choice between `local_images_ssd` and `ceph`.
 The first appliance you imported, created the OS image on `local_images_ssd`.
-In this section you will use the other *Datastore* option, namely `ceph`, by following these steps:
+In this section you will use the `ceph` *Datastore* option, by following these steps:

 >
 * Create a new empty datadisk